gsc0107/TOGGLE-DEV/MANUAL.md

 # <a name="drawing"></a>Drawing the pipeline
 If *Graphviz* is installed on the running server, the **toggleGenerator.pl** script will also generate a graphical view of the pipeline in the output folder.
 If *Graphviz* is not installed, a .dot file is nevertheless created, allowing the user to create a graphical view on another machine having *Graphviz*

+# <a name="processradstacks"></a>Process_Radstacks step
+If process_radstacks from stacks is used in your pipeline, you have to put it as the fist step else TOGGLE return you an error.